Om Nom Stories: Om Nom Cafe (seasons 18–19)

 The Noms' cooking skills culminate with a disaster that leaves them homeless.
-Just when all hope seems lost, the locals enjoyment of their food prompts them to open a new restaurant called Om Nom Cafe.
+Just when all hope seems lost, the locals' enjoyment of their food prompt them to open a new restaurant called Om Nom Cafe.
 There, they sell food and drinks, all while invariably getting into mishaps and hijinks along the way.
 A total of 20 new episodes were produced during this period.

 New Neighbors (seasons 20–26)

 The Noms move into a neighborhood called Nomcity featuring various new and eccentric characters.
-Even away from Nomville, the Noms aren't safe from being caught up in numerous comical escapades and predicaments.
+Even when they're away from Nomville, the Noms aren't safe from being caught up in endless cute and comical escapades and predicaments.
 A total of 70 new episodes were produced during this period.

 Fantasy Quest (season 27)

-Om Nom, Nibble-Nom, and now Evil Spider have gathered to a poker night.
+Om Nom, Nibble-Nom, and now Evil Spider have gathered to a poker table.
 However, whenever they plant three cards on the table, they're suddenly whisked away to whole-new fantastical worlds with whole-new fantastical shenanigans to get up to.
 11 episodes from this period were released.

+Nomville (seasons 28–present)

+After a 14-month hiatus, the series returns with an all-new season: Nomville, which seems to blend the settings of Nomville from seasons 8–19 with that of Nomcity from seasons 20–27.